jmtodaro/tor-blog-data/markdown/blog/2009-02-16-overhead-directory-info%3A-past%2C-present%2C-future.md

 <!-- more -->

-A growing number of people want to use Tor in low-bandwidth contexts (e.g. modems or shared Internet cafes in the Middle East) and mobile contexts (start up a Tor client, use it for a short time, and then stop it again).
-Currently Tor is nearly unusable in these situations, because it spends too many bytes fetching directory info.
-This post summarizes the steps we've taken so far to reduce directory overhead, and explains the steps that are coming next.

-First, what do I mean by "directory info"?
-Part of the Tor design is the \_discovery\_ component: how clients learn about the available Tor relays, along with their keys, locations, exit policies, and so on.
-Tor's solution so far uses a few trusted directory authorities that sign and distribute official lists of the relays that make up the Tor network.

 **History of v1, v2, v3 dir protocols**

 Over the years we've had several different "directory protocols", each more bandwidth-friendly than the last, and often providing stronger security properties as well.
 In Tor's [first directory design](https://gitweb.torproject.org/torspec.git/blob/HEAD:/attic/dir-spec-v1.txt) (Sept 2002), each authority created its own list of every relay descriptor, as one flat text file.
 A short summary of relay status at the top of the file told clients which relays were reachable.
 Every Tor client fetched a copy from an authority every 10 minutes.